weirdgyn/QVirtualPad/README.md

 - ```DEF_FOCAL_POS_RATIO``` (this is the position ratio of the focal point inside gradients)
 - ```DEF_MARKS_OFF_RATIO``` (this is the offset ratio of the direction marks drawn on background)

-If you are guessing how this widget may like:
+If you are guessing how this widget may look like:

 ![QVirtualPad in all its beauty](images/screenshot1.png?raw=true "QVirtualPad")